puavous/lmad1/BeforeInstanssi2026.md

-# How to prepare for the LMAD1 workshop at Instanssi 2026
+# How to prepare for the demo workshop at Instanssi 2026

-Most participants are Finns, but they'll do fine with English instructions, I'm sure.
+Most participants are Finns, but they'll do fine with these English instructions, I'm sure.
 We're inclusive, and gladly accept international participants.

 ## What you do not need